 - Go to Settings >> General >> About.

-If you want to get a faster Internet connection on your iPhone, you can turn on the LTE.
-However, it can also impact battery life, calls, text messages, voicemail, and cellular data.
 To check if this feature is responsible for your iPhone call failed error, try to disable it for a while.
 You can open Settings >> Cellular >> Cellular Data Option >> tap Voice & Data.
 Here, choose 3G.

-Reinsert SIM card
+9. Reinsert your SIM card

 - Open the tray using a paper clip or the SIM-eject tool.